PolyCatDev/bash-factory/CHIRP-Installer/README.md

 ## Installation
 Download `chirp-install.tar.gz` and extract it.
 You will find a binary and a `download` folder in the archive.
 Open the terminal there and run the binary (`./chirp-installer`) and follow the wizard.

+## What is the `legacy` folder
+That is the old Linux only bash script that inspired this one.